QR Bag Tag Generator: a Luggage Tag That Gets Your Bag Back

 A tagged bag that fails the cabin sizer still costs money at the counter.
 Check yours against 14 airlines in 5 seconds.

 Built by SafarCheck, checked July 2026.
-The generator runs entirely on your device; SafarCheck cannot see, store or recover anything you type into it.
+The generator runs entirely on your device; SafarCheck cannot see, store or recover anything you type into it, and saved tags stay in this browser only.
+The Arabic line renders with your device's system fonts.
 QR Code is a registered trademark of DENSO WAVE INCORPORATED.